Separability and entanglement in superpositions of quantum states: Conclusion

-There exists a tighter bound on entanglement of superpositions in terms of a different entanglement measure, viz. concurrence \cite{Niset07}.
-See Proposition 1 of the paper just cited.
-(See \cite{Hill97, Wootters98} for a definition of concurrence.)
-Using this bound, it is possible to provide the inequality, $\frac{2}{3}[C(\ket{\phi_1})+\sqrt{2}\sqrt{1-C^2(\ket{\phi_1})}]>0$, where $C$ is the concurrence of its argument, which also cannot detect the separability of the output state (i.e., the superposed state, \(|\psi\rangle\)).
-A lower bound is also given in Ref. \cite{Niset07}.
-Applying that lower bound, we obtain the inequality, $\frac{2}{3}[C(\ket{\phi_1})-\sqrt{2}\sqrt{1-C^2(\ket{\phi_1})}]\leq0$, which also is unable to detect the separability in the output.
 Usually, the quantitative bounds which are reported in the previous papers, contain a term related to the entanglement of the output state.
 Now, if we calculate the amount of entanglement of the output state, then obviously, we can tell whether the output state is separable or entangled.
 But in our case, it is not required to calculate the entanglement of the output state, e.g. for concluding if the output state is an entangled state, as for instance seen in Theorem 1 of the present paper.
 Of course, the quantitative results in the literature are very useful, and moreover, the qualitative results presented here are also not conclusive in all cases.
 But what we wish to argue is that both quantitative and qualitative analyses could be of value in unknotting the status of entanglement and separability in superpositions of quantum states.